TV Advertising – The Complete Guide

 Featured extras, extras and child rates work differently and are generally less expensive as they do not charge usage.
-Working alongside a trusted talent agency is important as they will guide you through these negotiations and represent the talent in question.
+Working alongside a trusted talent agency is vital as they will guide you through these negotiations and represent the talent in question.

-Production, alongside the director, will have come up with a bullet proof shooting schedule and the aim of the game is to stick to it as best possible.
-Runners on the day will be there for your every need and usually it’s a pretty fun process seeing the idea you’ve been working on for some time, come to life!
+Production, alongside the director, will have come up with a bulletproof shooting schedule and the aim of the game is to stick to it as best possible.
+Runners on the day will be there for your every need’ and usually, it’s a pretty fun process seeing the idea you’ve been working on for some time, come to life!

 At the end of the shoot day, it is the DIT’s (Digital Image Technician) job to ensure the rushes are securely backed up and taken to the post-production facility, ready for the next stage.

 This stage of the TV commercial production timeline involves multiple steps.
-During the offline edit footage is taken from the filming day and cut roughly into a sequence to match the approved storyboard.
+During the offline edit, the footage is taken from the filming day and cut roughly into a sequence to match the approved storyboard.

-Music and sound effects can have a huge effect on the feel of TV advertising.
-Getting just the right music is often a matter of picking tracks that feel right and trying them out against picture.
-Briefing music can be a tricky matter, having something for reference is always a good place to start.
+Music and sound effects can have a significant impact on the feel of any TV advertising.
+Getting just the right piece is often a matter of picking tracks that feel right and trying them out against the picture.
+Briefing music can be a tricky matter; having something for reference is always a good place to start.

 Often a celebrity voice works well as it adds a level of reassurance to the advert.
 Voice over artists are paid a basic studio fee for attending a VO session and are also paid usage fees for a set period of time.
-Obviously if you’re looking for someone like Stephen Fry to voice your ad the usage fees can get very expensive.
+Obviously, if you’re looking for someone like Stephen Fry to voice your ad the usage fees can get very expensive.

-Once the client has approved the final TV commercial, the final steps are taken for delivery.
+Once the client has approved the final TV commercial, we take the final steps for delivery.
 Firstly, the TV commercial is assigned a clock number.
-This is a unique name for the commercial that the production company creates and is how Clearcast / the broadcasters / the media company all locate the correct commercial.
+This clock number is a unique name for the commercial that the production company creates and is how Clearcast, the broadcasters, the media company all locate the correct commercial.

-Once Clearcast have approved the commercial, we then need to ascertain a channel list from whoever is booking the media and proceed to send the commercial to the channels via a commercial delivery platform such as Honeycomb or Adstream.
+Once Clearcast has approved the commercial, we then need to ascertain a channel list from whoever is booking the media and proceed to send the commercial to the channels via a commercial delivery platform such as Honeycomb or Adstream.

 To that end, we supply you with online video assets to promote your TV ad and to arm you with extra online video edits that are social media channel ready.
-This means you can amplify your offer with online trailers, PR, further information and position it all around the air dates of your TV advert.
+This mix means you can amplify your offer with online trailers, PR, further information and position it all around the air dates of your TV advert.